Are Cats Nocturnal?

 The animal is filled with creatures that do prefer the cover of darkness.
-As Hills Pet, points out animals such as owls and racoons, for example, hunt better at night.
+As Hills Pet, points out animals such as racoons, for example, hunt better at night.
 Diurnal animals – think squirrels, hawks, or humans – are active during the day.
 And there is even such a thing as matutinal animals, which prefer to do their thing only before sunrise and vespertine creatures, such as owls and bats, who are active only after sunset.
 Cats, the mysterious and clever beings they are, take the best from both worlds: they’re crepuscular, and that means that they’re most active at dusk and dawn.
 Crepuscular is derived from the Latin word crepusculum, which means twighlight.
 Cats can also be active at other times if the conditions mimic twilight.
 Cats will sometimes hunt or be active moonlight and during overcast days.

 What's the Advantage of Being Crepuscular?